 Tales from our travels

-TrainsRenfe Operadora high-speed trains (www.renfe.com) run frequently to and from Valencia, Madrid and Barcelona – taking two, four and five hours respectively – to the Alicante city station, which is linked to Benidorm by a tram service; it takes about an hour.
+TrainsRenfe Operadora’s high-speed trains run from Valencia, Madrid and Barcelona – taking two, four and five hours respectively – to Alicante’s city-centre station.

 AutomobilesYou won’t need a car if you’re staying in the city, but having your own set of wheels will come in handy if you’re travelling inland or up the coast.
 Most of the big-name rental firms have a stall at the airport.